On this page, I will collect

 currently being developed by RIFCON, turning it into a

-standalone software under the name EasyGUTS (see this SETAC
+standalone software under the name EasyGUTS (presented in

-for free download, but is not available yet.
-This version
+become available for free download, but is not available yet

-can do the reduced GUTS models (also SD and IT combined).
+reduced GUTS models (also SD and IT combined).
+Mentioned on

 R-packages for GUTS